 |Interest rates are not affected by individual coupon rates of the bonds.

 |If the investor purchases a bond of 10 years, of the face value of $1,000, and a coupon rate of 10 percent, then the bond purchaser gets $100 every year as coupon payments on the bond.

 |If a bank has lent $ 1000 to a customer and the interest rate is 12 percent, then the borrower will have to pay charges $120 per year.

 |1.
 With longer maturity of the bond, the coupon rate is higher.

 2. Shorter maturity of the bond reduces the coupon rate.

 |1.
 Longer maturity duration increases the interest rates, which affects the interest amount.

 2. Shorter maturity duration reduces the risk of interest rates.

-This has been a guide to the Coupon Rate vs Interest Rate.
-Here we discuss the top differences between Coupon Rate vs Interest Rate along with infographics and comparison table.
+This has been a guide to the Coupon Rate vs. Interest Rate.
+Here we discuss the top differences between Coupon Rate vs. Interest Rate along with infographics and a comparison table.
 You may also have a look at the following articles –